eonil/CocoaProgrammaticHowtoCollection/README.md

 	-	AutosizingTableExample.
 Shows how to enable autoresizing in tables and cells.
 	-	UICollectionViewCustomLayout.
 Shows how to employ custom layout and dynamic cell resizing based on content size with manual layout.
 	-	ChatUIExample.
 Shows fully-fledged chat UI.
 This shows input box, and supports scrolling reaction by keyboard appearance.
+	-	ResizingCollectionViewCellExample.
+Shows how to make resizing cell with `UICollectionView`.
+This is different with `reloading` because this technique does not involve cross-fade animation or reinstantiation of cell views.
+So you even can keep a `UITextView` in it while keeping it working as first-responder.